-Over time as the Akita Inu puppy grew, the owner whose name was Hidesaburo Ueno developed a daily pattern or ritual together that lasted several years.
+Over time as the Akita Inu puppy grew, the owner, Hidesaburo Ueno, developed a daily pattern or ritual together that lasted several years.

 The two would walk together down to the Shibuya train station, where Hidesaburo would affectionately say his goodbyes to Hachiko, get on the train, and leave en route to the University.

-Hachiko would then lounge around the train station for several hours until his owner would come back from work.
+Hachiko would then lounge around the train station for several hours until his owner returned from work.

 For years this pattern between Hidesaburo and his dog took place.
-The station employees grew fond of Hachiko and would take care of him since it became such a fixture at the station.
+The station employees grew fond of Hachiko and would take care of him since he became such a fixture at the station.